Scapegoating the aliens

 The Pheasant Shooting Industry – In September 2000, Animal Aid published a report, The Killing Fields, exposing the environmental devastation caused by the pheasant shooting industry.
 The principal author was a former head of investigations for the RSPB.
 Backed by undercover film, the report details the staggering growth in recent decades of what is now a major agribusiness.
 Each year this industry:

-• Breeds and releases around 35 million pheasants – half of whom soon perish from disease, exposure, malnutrition or under the wheels of motor vehicles.
+• Breeds and releases around 35 million pheasants – half of whom soon perish from disease, exposure, malnutrition, under the wheels of motor vehicles or succumb to predators.
 Of the roughly 16 million who are shot, it has been estimated that just 8 million are actually eaten.
 Many of the shot birds are wounded and never retrieved, or – according to reports in pro-shooting magazines – are collected and then buried in specially dug holes.
 This is because no market exists for them.

 • Dumps thousands of tonnes of toxic lead shot on the countryside.

 • Kills nearly five million wild birds and mammals with snares, poison and traps in predator control programmes.
-Foxes, stoats and weasels are among the species deliberately targeted by gamekeepers, simply because the animals are attracted to such unnaturally large concentrations of birds.
+Foxes, stoats and weasels and members of the crow family are among the species deliberately targeted by gamekeepers, simply because the animals are attracted to such unnaturally large concentrations of birds.
 But badgers, hedgehogs, sheep, cats and dogs are among the victims of the non-discriminating traps and poison.
-Even protected birds of prey, such as owls, kestrels, red kites, peregrine falcons and hen harriers are eliminated.
+Even protected birds of prey, such as owls, kestrels, red kites, peregrine falcons, golden eagles and hen harriers are eliminated.
 The latter now face extinction in England as a result of these ‘predator control’ programmes.

 REMEDIES AND ALIBIS